CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Introduction

-In this paper we introduce \textbf{C}ultural \textbf{A}ttribution of \textbf{I}mages by \textbf{Re}trieval (\method), a family of evaluation metrics for visual cultural attribution. \method evaluates images over user-defined cultural labels, by grounding them to entities and concepts in a knowledge-base (\S\ref{sec:metric-design}).
+In this paper we introduce \textbf{C}ultural \textbf{A}ttribution of \textbf{I}mages with \textbf{Re}trieval (\method), a family of evaluation metrics for visual cultural attribution. \method evaluates images over user-defined cultural labels, by grounding them to entities and concepts in a knowledge-base (\S\ref{sec:metric-design}).
 Our approach takes as input an image and a list of free-text labels representing cultures of interest.
-It then outputs a score on a five point scale, indicating the relevance of the image to each label in the culture set (\autoref{fig:intro}).
+It then outputs a score on a five point scale, indicating the relevance of the image to each label in the culture set (\autoref{fig:overview}).
 The framework operates in two key stages: First, it grounds the image in real-world concepts and objects, leveraging a massively multilingual and multicultural knowledge base.
 Second, it utilizes a vision-language model (VLM) to estimate cultural relevance in a retrieval-augmented evaluation setup, where all available information about the recognized concepts is leveraged to estimate this score.
 Importantly, our method is designed as a flexible framework, allowing users to integrate their preferred knowledge bases or VLMs to suit their specific needs and contexts.

 All previous works which have attempted to evaluate geographical \cite{hall2024digin} or cultural diversity \cite{kannen2024beyond} of images assign a \emph{single} country/region culture label to an image with a binary (relevant / not relevant) score.
 In contrast, \method estimates the \emph{degree} of relevance across \emph{multiple} user-defined culture labels.
-Due to the absence of test sets with such annotations, we first construct a dataset (\S\ref{sec:experiments}) of rare and culturally significant items, labeled using GPT-4o \cite{openai2024gpt4ocard} and verified with Wikipedia.
-On this test set \method surpasses baselines by \textbf{28\%} F1 points.
-After validating \method on this dataset, we evaluate its correlation with human judgments of cultural relevance across a broad range of universal concepts. \method is adept at capturing annotators' judgments of the relevance of these images to their own cultures, with Pearson's correlations of \textbf{0.56} and \textbf{0.66} to these human ratings over generated and natural images, respectively, demonstrating its alignment with human judgment across diverse image sources (\S\ref{sec:results}).
-In summary, we:
+Due to the absence of test sets with such annotations, we first construct a dataset (\S\ref{sec:test_set}) of rare and culturally significant items, labeled using GPT-4o \cite{openai2024gpt4ocard} and verified with Wikipedia.
+On this test set \method surpasses baselines by \textbf{22\%} F1 points.
+After validating \method on this dataset, we evaluate its correlation with human judgments of cultural relevance across a broad range of universal concepts.